homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Panic button       | :x:                | State not provided by SimpliSafe

 \* SimpliCams provide motion notifications only if the privacy shutter is open.

-\** The default SimpliSafe settings for motion sensors are "Disabled" when alarm is "Off" or "Home", in which case motion events will only trigger when the alarm is armed for "Away".
+\** The default SimpliSafe settings for motion sensors are "Disabled" when alarm is "Off" or "Home", in which case motion events will not be accurate since they won't always trigger.
+For consistency of the Home app, motion sensors need to be switched to either "Secret Alert" or "Alarm" in **every** alarm mode for the sensors to appear in the app.
+For example, setting the motion sensor to Secret Alert in Off and Home mode and Alarm in Away mode **will** display it in the Home app, whereas setting it to Disabled in Off mode, Secret Alert in Home mode and Alarm in Away mode **won't**, since the sensor state and automations in the Home app would be inaccurate.
 Using the "Secret Alert" setting will allow for motion events at all times but note that [this will also record a video clip](https://simplisafe.com/forum/customer-support-forum/installing-and-using-simplisafe/secret-alert-triggers-camera) when motion events are triggered.

 All devices also support low battery warnings.